The Hopf structure of symmetric group characters as symmetric functions: Notation and Preliminaries

 be the multiset of eigenvalues of a permutation matrix with cycle structure $\mu$.
 We will evaluate symmetric functions at these eigenvalues.
 The notation $f[\Xi_\mu]$ represents taking the element $f \in Sym$ and replacing $p_k$ in $f$ with $x_1^k + x_2^k + \cdots + x_{|\mu|}^k$ and then replacing the variables $x_i$ with the values in $\Xi_\mu$.
 In particular, for $r,k>0$, $p_r[\Xi_k] = 0$ unless either $r=0$ (in which case the value is $1$) or $k$ divides $r$ (in which case $p_r[\Xi_k] = k$).

-From \cite{OZ}, a useful tool that we will repeatedly use to establish symmetric function identities is the following proposition. \begin{prop}(Proposition 38 from \cite{OZ}) Let $f,g \in Sym$ be symmetric functions of degree less than or equal to some positive integer $n$.
-Assume that for all partitions $\ga$ such that $|\ga| \leq n$, then
+From \cite{OZ}, a useful tool that we will repeatedly use to establish symmetric function identities is the following proposition. \begin{prop} (\cite[Proposition 38]{OZ} and \cite[Corollary 40]{OZ}) Let $f,g \in Sym$ be symmetric functions of degree less than or equal to some positive integer $n$.
+Assume that for all partitions $\ga$ such that $|\ga| \leq n$ (respectively, $|\ga| \geq n$), then $f=g$ as elements of $Sym$. \end{prop}